lak-sh-man/corporate-blog-post-website/README.md

-# Company-Blog-Post-Website tailored for both Admin and User credentials
+# Corp Blogs - A Blog Post website tailored for both Admin and User credentials